Arrowerse2001/Letterboxd-Desktop-Application/README.md

 # Letterboxd-Desktop-Application

+# Plan for it.
 A .exe file which installs Letterboxd on your PC and you can log films through it.